 - On security spending, Pescatore said he expects it to swell industrywide to $27.9 billion by 2006, up from $12.9 billion in 2001.
 Most spending (61%) is on services.
 He notes that software spending is still higher than hardware, but hardware's growth rate is much higher.
 "It's still a best-of-breed world," Pescatore said.
 "But there is still going to be a lot of shuffling on who is going to be best of breed."

-- he said, security will account for 5.4% of IT budgets this year, up from 4.3% last year and 3.3% in 2001.
+- On security budgets, he said, security will account for 5.4% of IT budgets this year, up from 4.3% last year and 3.3% in 2001.
 Financials and government continue to be the biggest spending vertical markets.

 - On cybersecurity insurance, don't expect it to be the turning point for security standards until 2005, Pescatore said.
 "Without a regulatory push, cybersecurity insurance is not the standard tool a CFO uses for risk management," he said.